Moses Montefiore: Later life and death

-Montefiore played an important role in Ramsgate affairs, and one of the local ridings still bears his name.
-In 1845 he served as High Sheriff of Kent.
+Montefiore played an important role in Ramsgate affairs, and one of the local council wards bears his name.
+In 1845 he served as High Sheriff of Kent, and in the next year Montefiore was made an honorary colonel in the British Army.
 In 1873, the year of his 89th birthday, a local newspaper mistakenly ran his obituary.
 "Thank God to have been able to hear of the rumour", he wrote to the editor, "and to read an account of the same with my own eyes, without using spectacles."

 The town celebrated his 99th and his 100th birthdays in great style, and every local charity (and church) benefited from his philanthropy.
 At East Cliff Lodge, he established a Sephardic yeshiva (Judith Lady Montefiore College) after the death of his wife in 1862.
 In the grounds he built the elegant, Regency architecture Montefiore Synagogue and mausoleum modeled on Rachel's Tomb outside Bethlehem.
 (He also paid for the refurbishment and upkeep of this historic tomb.)
 Judith was laid to rest there in 1862.

 Montefiore died in 1885, at age 100 years and 9 months.
-He had no known children.
+He had no children.
 His principal heir in name, arms and property was his nephew Sir Joseph Sebag-Montefiore (1822–1903, born Joseph Sebag), a British banker, stockbroker and politician.

 Sir Joseph's descendant, British historian Simon Sebag Montefiore (born 1965), revealed that his family believes Sir Moses to have fathered a child late in life with a 16-year-old domestic servant.
 Philanthropist Leonard Montefiore was a great-nephew of Sir Moses Montefiore.
 Sir Moses Montefiore was buried in the mausoleum which he had had built near the Montefiore Synagogue at Ramsgate.

 The estate was sold to the Borough of Ramsgate around 1952, and the Lodge was demolished in 1954.
 All that remains today is a new building housing a firm of architects.
 It incorporates parts of the original structure, called the Coach House.
 There are also some outbuildings that survive (including the Gate House).
 The Italianate Greenhouse has been restored to its former glory in the early 21st century.
 The Greenhouse and the rest of the estate are now protected as King George VI Memorial Park.
 A plaque on the Gate House honors Sir Moses.